starfrich/aztec/README.md

 > **Before You Start:**
 > - You need ETH Sepolia (at least 0.1 ETH)
 > - You need ETH Sepolia RPC from: Alchemy/Infura/DRPC
-> - You need ETH Beacon RPC from: DRPC
+> - You need ETH Beacon Sepolia RPC from: DRPC

 ### Step 1: Install Dependencies